foreverphoenix/the-phoenix-flavour/content/skyrim-se/finalisation/wrapping-up.md

 After applying the loadorder.txt and restarting MO2, there should be no plugins below the **Conflict Resolution Patch.esp** in the load order (right pane).

 If there are other plugins below the CRP, you either made a mistake during the mod installation, or a mod was updated and the loadorder.txt is not accounting for it yet.
-If this happens, please join us on Discord and post your Modwat.ch link in the `#guide-support` channels.
+If this happens, please join us on Discord and post your Modwat.ch link or a picture of the bottom of your load order in the `#tpf-guide-support` channels.

 ## Check for MO2 Warnings

-MO2 has inbuilt functionality that checks for plugins with Form 43 (Skyrim LE plugins that have not been re-saved in the Creation Kit).
-If no issues are detected, the **Notifications** icon in MO2 will be greyed out.

-* If the button is not greyed out, open the **Notifications** window and check its contents.
+In Mod Organizer 2, check the notification icon in the top right corner (see screenshot below).
+Any issues found there should be fixed now.
+If it is greyed out, there are no warnings and you are good to go!

+There are multiple different warnings that you may encounter:

+- **Missing Masters:** One of your plugins is missing a master file.
+It is marked with an exclamation mark in your load order.
+This is most likely due to skipping a mod that was not optional or selecting the wrong option in a FOMOD installer.
+Go back to the mod’s instructions in the guide and double-check everything.
-* Any plugins that are listed must be re-saved in the Creation Kit now.
+- **Form 43 Plugin:** You forgot to re-save one or several plugins in the Creation Kit.
+Re-save them now.
+- **Outdated SKSE Plugin:** Check the plugin's mod page to see if there is a new version.
+- **Files in Overwrite:** Share a screenshot on Discord so we can take a look.

 ![Check for Form43 Plugins](/Pictures/skyrim-se/finalisation/check-for-form43-plugin.png)